deepakraous1/elixir_blocks/README.md

   |Value   |[4] | The value of this Txn in Wie               |
   |v,r,s   |[5] | v,r,s are txns with diff signatures        |

-v,r,s fields represents cryptographical signed trancastion fields by which public transaction information can be derieved.
+v,r,s fields represents cryptographical signed trancastion fields by which public transaction information can be deciphered.

 ***********************Transaction*****************************
 # TODO's